learnweb/moodle-block_townsquare/README.md

 # Town Square #

-A moodle block for the dashboard.
-This Plugins shows current events and forum posts in courses the user is enrolled to.
+A moodle block for the dashboard.This Plugin shows current events and forum posts in courses the user is enrolled to.

 ## Installing via uploaded ZIP file ##